 Word Camp

-Signups for Word Camp 2024 are now OPEN!
+Signups for Word Camp 2025 are now open!

-5:30–6:30 ET Storytelling for the Stage: Playwriting for Elementary Schoolers
+3:00–4:00 ET Storytelling for the Stage: Scriptwriting for Middle Schoolers

 Workshop Descriptions